MicroFocus/octane-gitlab-service/docs/CustomTestFrameworkExample.md

 ### Structure of the testRunnerCustomPattern json

-Only two keys are required in the json:
+Only two keys are required in the JSON:
 1. testPattern
-   * the value will be a combination of the following three fields form the Automated Test : `Package`, `Class name`, `Name`
+   * the value will be a combination of the following three fields from the Automated Test: `Package`, `Class name`, `Name`
-   * it represents the structure of the tests form the `testsToRun` parameter
+   * It represents the structure of the tests from the `testsToRun` parameter
 2. testDelimiter
-   * a delimiter character or set of characters for the tests form the testsToRun parameter
+   * a delimiter character or set of characters for the tests from the testsToRun parameter

 #### Simple Example:
 We have a framework that will generate a Junit report with the following structure: